Jubba8713/my_website1/content/blogs/Project1.md

 -   `reviews`: the number of reviews for that movie
 -   `rating`: IMDB average rating

-## Use your data import, inspection, and cleaning skills to answer the following:

--   Are there any missing values (NAs)?
-Are all entries distinct or are there duplicate entries?
+### Checking for missing values

 ```{r}
 paste('Missing values:', sum(is.na(movies))) #Check missing values
 paste('Duplicate values:', sum(duplicated(movies))) #Check duplicated values
 ```

--   Produce a table with the count of movies by genre, ranked in descending order
+### A table with the count of movies by genre, ranked in descending order

 ```{r}
 movies %>%